hasura/ddn-comments/README.md

 1. Git Clone this repo: https://github.com/hasura/ddn-comments.git and cd into `ddn-comments/commserver`

 2. Using the `up.sql' and 'postgresql_seed.sql' files set up a PostgreSQL database.

+   - You can check out [DDN Postgres connector documentation](https://hasura.io/docs/3.0/connectors/postgresql/local-postgres) to set up a Postgres Database locally to test this schema out.
-Can use sample [Neon Db](https://neon.tech/) to do that.
+   - Or you can use sample [Neon Db](https://neon.tech/) and provide that URL in step 3 below.

 3. Change the value for `APP_MY_CONNECTOR_CONNECTION_URI` in files `commserver/.env` and `commserver/.env.cloud`